MinecraftForge/Documentation/docs/utilities/tags.md

 ----------------------------
 Tags are declared in your mod's datapack.
 For example, `/data/modid/tags/blocks/foo/tagname.json` will declare a `Tag<Block>` with ID `modid:foo/tagname`.
 Similarly, you may append to or override tags declared in other domains, such as Vanilla, by declaring your own JSONs.
-For example, to add your own mod's saplings to the Vanilla sapling tag, you would specify it in `/data/minecraft/tags/blocks/saplings.json`, and Vanilla will merge everything into one tag at reload.
+For example, to add your own mod's saplings to the Vanilla sapling tag, you would specify it in `/data/minecraft/tags/blocks/saplings.json`, and Vanilla will merge everything into one tag at reload, if the `replace` option is false.
+If `replace` is true, then all entries before the json specifying `replace` will be removed.
-See the [Vanilla wiki](https://minecraft.gamepedia.com/Tag#JSON_format) for a description of the base syntax.
+See the [Vanilla wiki][tags] for a description of the base syntax.

 Forge provides two extensions on the Vanilla syntax:
 * You may declare an `optional` array of the same format as the `values` array, but any values listed here that are not present will not cause the tag loading to error.